 Fortunately, it is possible to save money on furniture if you’re willing to compromise.
 You may not be able to save on the world’s most expensive furniture brands, but if you’re willing to shop around, compare prices, and make a few trade-offs, you don’t have to spend as much on your furniture as you did on your home.

 Keep reading to learn more about where to find affordable furniture and some of the best stores to consider.

-- Check big-box stores: Many people know where to find the furniture stores in their town, but often private furniture retailers and mattress companies are incredibly expensive.
-Instead, consider going to big-box stores like Target, Costco, and Wal-Mart.
+- Check big-box stores: Many people know where to find the furniture stores in their town, but they fail to consider just how expensive dedicated furniture stores tend to be.
+Instead of shopping at furniture stores only, consider going to big-box stores like Target, Costco, and Wal-Mart.
 These stores carry your typical household items like brooms, paint, and even groceries, but they also have an incredible array of furniture from headboards and tables all the way to custom storage solutions.

 - Ask friends and family: An Internet search can be helpful, but it also pays to get recommendations the old-fashioned way.
 Asking friends and family where they got their furniture (even via a Facebook post) is a great way to find more affordable furniture stores or less well-known outlets.

 - Buy furniture online: Online furniture stores can be more affordable because they don’t have the overhead costs associated with brick-and-mortar locations.
 Many of them offer free returns and sometimes free shipping too, which can ease your mind when buying furniture sight unseen.

 - Search reviews on Yelp: You can use user-review site Yelp to read reviews on a variety of businesses, including furniture stores in your area.
 Not only will this help you to discover smaller (and possibly cheap) furniture stores that might not come up in an Internet search, you’ll also be able to tap into the knowledge and experiences of other customers – so you know whether it’s worth your time to actually check out a given store.